 The ubiquity of mass media and the Internet assure that anything that it is possible to feel, do, or think, in this moment of history is instantly transmitted around the world electronically, new for a nanosecond before everyone has heard all about it.

 The true genius of our age is not creativity, but execution, primarily engineering, management and design.
 Engineering either underlies or enables virtually everything in the modern world that is worth having or playing with, yet if engineering is about one thing, it is about reducing creativity to the bare minimum required to solve a given problem—ideally, zero.
 Creative solutions are expensive, poorly understood, half-baked, and risky.
-A true engineer never invents anything that can be taken off the shelf, and never computes anything that can be looked up in a table, because the solutions in the table have been proven and refined ad nauseum.
+A true engineer never invents anything that can be taken off the shelf, and never computes anything that can be looked up in a table, because the solutions in the table have been proven and refined ad nauseam.
 A true engineer can think as creatively as any artist but has the discipline not to noodle around when a solution to the problem has already been found and tested.

 Engineering rigor, not creativity, has driven the price of almost everything to crazy lows while boosting the quality of the artifacts we produce to unprecedented highs and simultaneously boosted productivity—the amount of stuff and services we jointly generate and share—to levels that were science fiction a generation ago.
 After 35 years of inflation, a TV now not only costs less in unadjusted dollars than a TV did in 1980, but now it is seven feet wide and two inches thick, has invisibly fine resolution, and it gets hundreds of channels plus video on demand.
 You can also play with your computer on it—you know, the computer that is 10,000 times more powerful and costs 2% as much as the one you bought in 1980.
 They don’t make cars like they used to?
 Thank God—they used to get 5 miles per gallon and were shot after 80,000 miles.
 For the first time in history, it’s rare to die young, yet almost within living memory, it was rare to die old.
 Why?
 The art of medicine helps some, but the other 90% is sewer systems, clean water and the ability to farm, refrigerate and transport adequate wholesome food.
 That would be, uh, engineering, engineering, and engineering, respectively.
+The perfection of nitrogen fixing technology, a stupendous achievement you probably never heard of, all by itself boosted the food-growing capacity of the earth by at least a factor of five.
+Without it, peak farming output of every arable hectare on earth would have topped out at food for about 1.5 billion people before declining rapidly–that’s about a fifth of today’s mostly overfed world population.

 This is not a bad thing; indeed, it cannot possibly be any other way.
 If any measurable fraction of the worlds creative output were actually new, life would be a torrent of the incomprehensible.
-People learn little after reaching adulthood; the rest of life generally consists of getting better at things, not at acquiring new ideas.
+People actually learn little after reaching adulthood; the rest of life generally consists of getting better at things, not at acquiring new ideas.
 This should not be controversial because it’s a truism.
-Even among the sciences, genuinely revolutionary ideas usually are accepted only by the young.
+Even among the sciences, genuinely revolutionary ideas usually are accepted primarily by the young.
 They don’t get into the textbooks until the old geezers retire or die off.